wozo/Leaflet-Maps-Marker/readme.txt

 == Upgrade Notice ==
 = v2.0 =
-added support for geo sitemaps, new mass actions for selected markers only
+added support for geo sitemaps, new mass actions for selected markers only, important bugfix for French translations causing maps to break

 = v1.9 =
 added tinymce-button for inserting maps, removed OSM osmarender basemap